-Learning Objective: 1.1 Discuss the ways in which cave art and small sculptural figurines in the
+Learning Objective: 1.1 Discuss the ways in which cave art and small sculptural figurines in the Paleolithic era have been interpreted.

-- 10. Which of the following are key features of a civilization?
+10. Which of the following are key features of a civilization?

 - a. religion and ritual

 - b. irrigation and agriculture

 - c. hunting and gathering

 - d. images and written language